Tremors and horocycle dynamics on the moduli space of translation surfaces: A new horocycle orbit closure

 We obtain $q'_0$ as follows.
-We find $\sigma_2$ satisfying items (I--IV) above, for $\eta$ sufficiently small (to be determined below).
-Define $q'_0 \df gq_0$ where $g \in \SL_2(\R)$ is the composition of a small rotation and small diagonal matrix, moving the slit $\bar{\sigma}_2$ projecting to $\sigma_2$ to a horizontal slit of the required length $H$.
+Using Lemma \ref{lem: sublemma}, we find $\sigma_2$ satisfying conditions (I--IV), for $\eta$ sufficiently small (to be determined below).
+Define $q'_0 \df gq_0$ where $g \in \SL_2(\R)$ is the (unique) composition of a small rotation and small diagonal matrix, satisfying

+By swapping $T'$ and $T''$ if needed, we will assume \eq{eq: using the}{A_2 = \mathrm{Leb}(\psi_{g^{-1}} (T') \cap T_2) \geq A_1 = \mathrm{Leb}(\psi_{g^{-1}} (T') \cap T_1),} where $\psi_{g^{-1}}: M_{q'_0}\to M_{q_0}$ is the comparison map.
 Note that in light of (II) and (III), $g$ is close to the identity in the sense that we can bound the norm $\|g - \mathrm{Id}\|$ with a bound which goes to zero as $\eta \to 0$, so that by choosing $\eta$ small we can make $\dist(q_0, q'_0)$ as small as we wish.
-Thus $q$ is obtained from $q_0$ by shearing the two tori $T_i$ (for $i=1,2$) by $u_{s_i}$, and $q'$ is obtained from $q'_0$ by shearing the torus $T'$ by $u_{2a}$.